bobleesj/Course_UIKit_Fundamentals_with_Bob/1000/1100/1106_generics.md

 > Generic code enables you to write flexible, reusable functions and types that can work with any type, subject to requirements that you define.

+Now only you can create a generic function, but also generic classes and structs.
+First, let's begin with a non-generic struct.

 #### Non-Generic Struct
 ```swift
 struct Family {